imSurme/FDManagementSystem/README.md

 ### Configure MySQL Connection

-To connect your application to the local MySQL database, update the following part of the code in your project:
+To connect your application to the local MySQL database, update the following part of the code in the `db.py` file:

 ```python
 connection = mysql.connector.connect(